openenergymonitor/HeatpumpMonitor/software_setup.md

 ![EmonESP_2.png](images/softwaresetup/EmonESP_2.png)

+### Auto-configuration

+**Note:** Auto-configuration is currently only supported for the three configurations listed in the screenshot below.
+If your configuration differs from these configurations or you need to configure specific temperature sensors, configuration can be done manually via emoncms.

 Navigate back to emoncms energy and click on *Device config* in the left hand sidebar.
 Select the heat pump monitor configuration you wish to use.

 ![energy_3.png](images/softwaresetup/energy_3.png)